TrackyRaul/2020_5CI__team3_Farkas/docs/Software Management Plan.md

 | Bug fixes / testing                  | 6                |               |
 | Product release                      | 3                |               |

-####

 ### 3.2 Iteration plans

 #### 3.2.1 First iteration

 The backend and the Database of MarconiTT are contained inside Docker containers and work properly.
-In case of crashes, the containers work properly.
+In case of crashes, the containers restart automatically.
 Users can now book classrooms for multiple days with just one click.
 Users can also filter by date previous bookings.

 #### 3.2.2 Second iteration

-A working copy of MarconiTT and webserver can now be found on productions server edu-x08.
-Administrators can now upload the updated timetables as csv files inside a specific directory and the Python Updater automatically updates the MarconiTT database.
+A working copy of MarconiTT and webserver can now be found on production server(edu-x08).
+Administrators can upload the updated timetables as .txt files inside a specific directory and the Python Updater automatically updates the MarconiTT database.

 #### 3.2.3 Third iteration

 The developers responsible with processes involving ETL can now use the MarconiTT API to save data related to the timetable and to bookings.

-#### 3.2.4 Fourth iteration
+#### 3.2.4 Forth iteration

 The software on edu-x08 is updated at its latest version.
 Production tests are required in order to make sure that the software is ready to be finally released.